k-Spectra of weakly-c-Balanced Words: Cardinalities of -Spectra of Weakly- -Balanced Words

 With $\ScatFact_2(\ta^2\tb^2)=\{\ta\ta,\ta\tb,\tb\tb\}$ the $k$-spec\-trum of $w$ has at least $3\cdot 2^{i}\cdot 2^{k-i-2}=3\cdot 2^{k-2}=2^k-2^{k-2}$ elements.
 Notice that by this construction, scattered factors with a $\tb\ta$ at the middle position cannot be reached.
 For this reason we have to have a look at $w$'s remaining scattered factors not being gained by the above construction.
 This means that not only $i$ letters are allowed to be taken of the first part and not only $k-i-2$ letters from the last part.

 Having a deeper look into $(\ta\tb)^i$ one can notice that all {\em binary numbers} (encoded by $\ta,\tb$) of length $i$ are scattered factors of $(\ta\tb)^{i-1}\ta$.
-This implies that nearly all {\em binary numbers} concatenated with $\tb$ are in the $i+1$-spectrum of $\ta\tb^i$.
-Appending now a $\ta$ from the middle part and then each of the words from the last part leads to nearly all remaining scattered factors of the $k$-spectrum of $w$.
+Appending to these scattered factors a $\tb$ implies that nearly all {\em binary numbers} are in the $i+1$-spectrum of $\ta\tb^i$.
+Appending now an $\ta$ from the middle part and then each of the words from the last part leads to nearly all remaining scattered factors of the $k$-spectrum of $w$.
 The only missing word is $\tb^{i+i}$, since the last $\tb$ cannot be reached within the first part.
 This implies that the word $\tb^{i+1}\ta^{k-i-1}$ is not in the $k$-spectrum of $w$ since with the \nth{(i+1)} $\tb$ the middle part is reached and the last part contains only $k-i-2$ $\ta$s.
 This concludes $|\ScatFact_k(w)|=2^k-1$.